import-js/eslint-plugin-import/README.md

 Up through v0.10ish, this plugin has directly used substack's [`resolve`] plugin, which implements Node's import behavior.
 This works pretty well in most cases.

-However, Webpack allows a number of things in import module source strings that Node does not, such as loaders (`import 'file!./whatever'`) and a number of aliasing schemes, such as [`externals`]: mapping a module id to a global name at runtime (allowing some modules to be included more traditionally via script tags).
+However, webpack allows a number of things in import module source strings that Node does not, such as loaders (`import 'file!./whatever'`) and a number of aliasing schemes, such as [`externals`]: mapping a module id to a global name at runtime (allowing some modules to be included more traditionally via script tags).

 In the interest of supporting both of these, v0.11 introduces resolvers.

-Currently [Node] and [Webpack] resolution have been implemented, but the resolvers are just npm packages, so [third party packages are supported](https://github.com/benmosher/eslint-plugin-import/wiki/Resolvers) (and encouraged!).
+Currently [Node] and [webpack] resolution have been implemented, but the resolvers are just npm packages, so [third party packages are supported](https://github.com/benmosher/eslint-plugin-import/wiki/Resolvers) (and encouraged!).

 You can reference resolvers in several ways (in order of precedence):